carltheperson/advanced-js-objects/chapters/chapter-3.md

 // C is enumerable!
 ```

-> ⚠️ The for...in loop will also include enumerable properties from the *prototype chain* of the Object.
-The prototypes chain will be covered in a [later chapter](./chapter-5.md), but it’s basically a way to set up inheritance between Objects.
+> ⚠️ The for...in loop will also include enumerable properties from the *prototype chain* of the object.
+The prototypes chain will be covered in a [later chapter](./chapter-5.md), but it’s basically a way to set up inheritance between objects.
 These inherited properties will also be included in the for...in loop if they are enumerable.
 >

 <ins>Checking if a property is enumerable</ins>

 If you want a simple way to check if a property is enumerable you can use `propertyIsEnumerable`.
-You call this method on the Object itself.
+You call this method on the object itself.

 ```js
 console.log(obj.propertyIsEnumerable("a")) // true